Art car: History

 An art car community began to cohere in the 1990s, inspired by movies and books with a wide underground following, and the development of innovative art display venues such as Burning Man.
 One of the main forces behind this is filmmaker and art car artist Harrod Blank, who created the art car documentaries Wild Wheels (1992), Driving The Dream (1998) and Automorphosis (2009).
-He also published two books Wild Wheels (1993, 2001) and Art Cars: the cars, the artists, the obsession, the craft (2002, 2007, 2012) Blank also co-founded with Philo Northrup the U.S.'s second largest art car festival in the San Francisco Bay Area: ArtCar Fest.
-Today many cars are covered by local newspapers and media.
-The only real way to get an idea of what is out there is to simply hit the road or attend an art car event.
-A New Year's Eve event in Houston, Texas, held on 31 December 2010 had over 100 Illuminated entrants, it is titled Gloworama, produced by ArtX (formerly Art Cars of Houston LLC prior to 2013 - their events are limited to illuminated vehicles only).
-The illuminated parade also drew the attention of the Galveston, Texas-based business empire Yaga's Entertainment, Inc. (the contract holder of Mardi Gras!
-Galveston 2011–2015) as part of their five-year contract signed on 18 November 2010.
+He also published two books Wild Wheels (1993, 2001) and Art Cars: the cars, the artists, the obsession, the craft (2002, 2007, 2012).
+Blank also co-founded ArtCar Fest with Philo Northrup in the San Francisco Bay Area.
+It was the United States' second largest art car festival.

-A well known early art car used for commercial advertisement was the Oscar Mayer Wienie Wagon—Later versions were known as the Wienermobile.
+Gloworama, a 2010 New Year's Eve event in Houston, Texas, had over 100 illuminated entrants.
+It was produced by ArtX.
+The illuminated parade also drew the attention of the Galveston, Texas-based business Yaga's Entertainment, Inc. (the contract holder of Mardi Gras!
+Galveston 2011–2015) as part of their five-year contract signed on 18 November 2010.A well known early art car used for commercial advertisement was the Oscar Mayer Wienie Wagon—Later versions were known as the Wienermobile.
 These are bus-sized vehicles styled to appear as a hot dog on a bun.
 Commercial use of the art car has become popular in the 20th and continues into the 21st century.
 At the same time visionary applications including cars transformed into religious shrines continues to place visionary self-taught artists, student artists and corporate artists side by side on the road and at art car events.